 JING bridges here to Hexagram 28 (DÀ GUÒ, 'great overstepping').
 Lining the water well with brick is an act of renovation.
-One here is enhancing his abilities right now so that he may render better service later on.
+One here is enhancing his abilities right now so that he may better be of service later on.
 In the meantime, he ought not to burden himself by excessively playing an active role in other matters.